 Lorenzo Pasinelli (1629-1700) was an Italian painter embracing Mannerism (as known as a late renaissance in European art history when it finished in the 16th century replaced by the Baroque style).

 Paul Cézanne (1839-1906) was a French Post-impression painter who played an important role in transiting the late 19th to the early 20th-century art world.
-His various idiosyncratic painting style contributing Modernism and Abstract art development, influencing later generations of artists in the modern painting history.
-Also, he was credited as “the forefather of Fauvism or a precursor of Cubism“, as suggested Pablo Picasso was inspired by Cézanne’s works.
+His various idiosyncratic painting style contributing to Modernism and Abstract art development, influencing later generations of artists in modern painting history.
+Also, he was credited as “the forefather of Fauvism or a precursor of Cubism“, as suggested by Pablo Picasso was inspired by Cézanne’s works.

 Adolf Fjæstad Christensen

 Gustaf Adolf Fjæstad Christensen (1868-1948) was a Swedish painter embracing Impressionism and Modern art, also he was a craftsman of tapestries and wooden furniture inspired by Swedish folk art.
-He was known for the unusual use of light-sensitive chemicals coated on his paintings.
+He was known for the unusual use of light-sensitive chemicals coated in his paintings.

 Harald Sohlberg (1869-1935) was a Norwegian painter embracing Neo-romanticism.
 His works were mainly landscape scenes in Norway.
 He used rich colors to enrich vision sensation and as a form of exploration between the outer world of nature and the inner human essence.

 Jean Heiberg (1884-1976) was a Norwegian painter, sculptor, designer, and art professor.
 His paintings can be classified as Expressionism, Modern art and some of them can be seen as Figurative art as a Female Nude painting is shown above.
-One of the significant achievements was his design of Ericsson Bakelite telephone which claimed to be the world’s first “hookless” telephone.
+One of the significant achievements was his design of the Ericsson Bakelite telephone which claimed to be the world’s first “hookless” telephone.

 Edvard Munch (1863-1944) was a Norweigan painter involving Naturalism, Impressionism, Post-impressionism which some of his early works were adopted the style of Éduoard Manet, also Symbolism and Realism.
 Nevertheless some of his famous works and significant achievements of embracing Expressionism.
-His famous works were deeply and heavily presented emotion crisis of Munch, the level of texture created a touching effect and connected the admirers as the paintings speak for themselves.
+His famous works were deeply and heavily presented the emotional crisis of Munch, the level of texture created a touching effect and connected the admirers as the paintings speak for themselves.
 Besides, Munch’s works cover writing and sketching.

 Karl Schmidt Rottluff